Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 The most effective means:

 1. Ginger decoction or infusion is a powerful antiseptic.
 You need to take it 50-100 ml every half hour.
-It also helps to suppress nausea.
+It also helps suppress nausea.

 Nutrition for food poisoning